 See also the work of Evans-Lekili \cite{EL}.
 Observe that the source of $\Phi_C$ is infinite dimensional while the target is finite dimensional.
-We make $CF^*(\RF,\RF)$ infinite dimensional as well, by introducing a nautral notion of capping disks.
+We make $CF^*(G_{\RR}/B,G_{\RR}/B)$ infinite dimensional as well, by introducing a natural notion of capping disks.
 See Section \ref{capdisk} for its definition.
 By a theorem of Abbondandolo-Schwarz \cite{AS} and Abouzaid \cite{Ab_JSG}, the rings $H_{-*}(\O(G/K))$ and $HW^*(L,L)$ are isomorphic.
 We now rephrase our main theorem in a more precise form.

-\begin{assume} The differentials of $CW^*_b(L,L)$ and $CF^*(\RF,\RF)$ vanish for a particular choice of perturbation data specified in Section \ref{perturbdata}.
-This holds in the group case, or if the coefficient ring $\coeff$ is equal to $\ZZ_2$.
-See Proposition \ref{nodiffprop}. \end{assume}